mlip-cmu/book/10-deploying-a-model.md

 <figcaption>

 Excerpt of the Limitations section of the model card documenting Google’s public Object Detection API at [https://modelcards.withgoogle.com/object-detection](https://modelcards.withgoogle.com/object-detection).
-The same model card also breaks down the prediction accuracy of the model by many different criteria, helping users assess whether the model fits their use case.
+The same model card also breaks down the prediction accuracy of the model by many different criteria, helping users assess whether the model fits their use case. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>